Manifold Dimension Estimation via Local Graph Structure: Design of New Estimators

 Intuitively, and supported by the strong empirical performance of \textbf{Local PCA}—which, at its core, uses the span of principal directions to approximate the tangent space—these two approximations should be close at sufficiently small scales.
 In other words, the subspace spanned by the first \( d \) eigenvectors provides an estimate of the tangent space, up to a small translation and rotation.
-Indeed, PCA is widely regarded as the most natural method for tangent space estimation; see \citet{lim2024tangent} for a theoretical discussion of its approximation properties.
-In subsection~\ref{sec-recursive}, we also provide a statistical justification of this approximation in the population sense.
+Indeed, PCA is widely regarded as the most natural method for tangent space estimation; see \citep{lim2024tangent} for a theoretical discussion of its approximation properties.

-For our purposes, the most important consequence is that PCA coordinates provide accurate empirical estimates of the theoretical coordinates involved in the local graph representation~\eqref{eqn-lgr}, thereby allowing us to fit the models corresponding to different candidate dimensions.
+For our purposes, the most important consequence is that PCA coordinates provide accurate empirical estimates of the theoretical coordinates involved in the local graph representation, thereby allowing us to fit the models corresponding to different candidate dimensions.
 At its core, our estimator operates by identifying the splitting index $d$ at which a deterministic relationship emerges between the first $d$ coordinates and the remaining $p-d$, governed by the local graph function.
 The correct intrinsic dimension corresponds to the point where a marked improvement in model fit occurs, thereby revealing the true value of $d$.